DHI/WaterBench-MIKE21HD-Oresund/README.md

 Since all data, including output from a simulation, is given, it is not necessary to run the MIKE simulation.
 However, it is possible, since a setup file is supplied as well as all of the input data.
 Running the MIKE software requires a license.
 Read more about [obtaining a license](https://www.dhigroup.com/technologies/mikepoweredbydhi/pricing) and about [academic licensing](https://www.dhigroup.com/technologies/mikepoweredbydhi/pricing/academic-licenses).
 If you already have a license, read the [step-by-step guide](https://manuals.mikepoweredbydhi.help/latest/Coast_and_Sea/MIKE_FM_HD_Step_By_Step.pdf) to learn how to run simulations.

-The input and output data is given as dfs files.
+The input and output data are given as dfs files.
 These files can be processed using the MIKE IO Python package developed by DHI.
 Find more information on the data types in the [MIKE IO documentation](https://dhi.github.io/mikeio/).

 ## Model validation